atemkeng/Baseline-Dependent-Averaging-3C147-data-wihout-flagging/README.md

 These scripts are made to test BD-avg on a real 3C147 data

-Please the indexes of the shortest baseline length of the JVLA data I used is "(psh=2, qsh=8)", do change this indexes in the script pyxis-bd-averaging.py
+Please the indexes of the shortest baseline length of the JVLA data I used is "(psh=2, qsh=8)", do change this indexes in the script pyxis-bd-averaging.py for different telescopes

 1-) You can take the hires data in my jake account : /home/atemkeng/RealDATA/3C147-1425-NOAVG.MS